-To achieve robust performance, storage managers need to exploit observed storage system performance characteristics.
-DBA-specified parameters are too high level to provide sufficient information to the storage manager, therefore DBAs cannot finely tune all performance knobs.
+To achieve more robust performance, storage managers need to exploit observed storage system performance characteristics.
+DBAs cannot be expected to get detailed tuning knobs right, and highlevel knobs do not provide sufficient information to the storage manager.
 Current storage managers complement DBA knob settings with methods that dynamically determine the I/O efficiency of differently-sized requests by issuing I/Os of different sizes and measuring their response time.
+Unfortunately, these methods are error-prone and often yield sub-optimal results (see Section 5.5 for an example).

-Unfortunately, such methods are unreliable and error-prone.
-The approach proposed in this paper provides the storage manager with a better understanding of the underlying storage characteristics.
-If the storage device is capable of directly exporting its performance characteristics, the storage manager can automatically adjust its access patterns to generate I/Os that are most efficient for the device.
-If the storage device cannot directly export characteristics, existing experimentation tools can still acquire sufficient information before loading the device with data.
-For example, Worthington et al. describe algorithms for online extraction of parameters from SCSI disk drives [35].
-An automated tool called DIXtrac [30] extends these algorithms to extract detailed disk characteristics in a few minutes, including complete logical-to-physical mappings, mechanical overheads, and caching/prefetching algorithms.
+The alternate approach promoted in this paper is for the storage manager to understand a bit more about underlying device characteristics.
+With storage devices that provide relevant performance characteristics directly, a storage manager can automatically adjust its access patterns to generate I/Os that are most efficient for the device.
+Such information could also be acquired automatically by experimenting with the storage device before loading data sets onto it.
+For example, Worthington et al. describe algorithms for online extraction of parameters from SCSI disk drives [34].
+An automated tool called DIXtrac [29] extends these algorithms to extract detailed disk characteristics in a few minutes, including complete logical-to-physical mappings, mechanical overheads, and caching/prefetching algorithms.

-Several research efforts have proposed exploiting lowlevel disk characteristics to improve performance.
-Ganger [14] and Denehy et al. [11] promote two similar approaches for doing so, which Lachesis shares, wherein host software knows more about key device characteristics; those authors also survey prior disk system research and how it fits into the general approach.
-The most relevant example [31] evaluates the use of track-aligned extents in file systems, showing up to 50% performance increase due to avoidance of rotational latency and head switch costs.
+Many research efforts have proposed exploiting low-level disk characteristics to improve performance.
+Ganger [11] and Denehy et al. [9] promote two similar approaches for doing so, which Lachesis shares, wherein host software knows more about key device characteristics; those authors also survey prior disk system research and how it fits into the general approach.
+The most relevant example [30] evaluates the use of track-aligned extents in file systems, showing up to 50% performance increase due to avoidance of rotational latency and head switch costs.
 Our work builds on this previous work with a clean architecture for including the ideas into DBMS storage managers to automate storage performance tuning and achieve robust storage performance.

-The database community exploited disk characteristics many years ago.
-The Gamma Database Machine [12], for instance, accessed data in track-sized I/Os simply by knowing the number of sectors per track.
-Unfortunately, due to high-level device interfaces and built-in firmware functions, straightforward mechanisms like the one used in Gamma are no longer possible.
-As indicated in Table 1, zoned geometries and advanced defect management in modern disks result in cylinders being composed of tracks with varied numbers of sectors.
-Consequently, there exists no single value for the number of sectors per track across the entire device.
+Years ago, database systems exploited disk characteristics.
+For example, the Gamma system [10] accessed data in track-sized I/Os by simply knowing the number of sectors per track.
+Unfortunately, simple mechanisms like this are no longer possible without the architectural changes proposed here, because of high-level device interfaces and built-in firmware functions.
+For example, zoned geometries and advanced defect management in current disks (e.g., Quantum Atlas 10k [25]), result in cylinders being composed of tracks with variable number of sectors (see Table 1).
+No single value for the number of sectors per track is correct across the device.